Pituitary Tumor Program

 More medical and surgical patients with pituitary adenomas (tumors) and disorders visit the University of Virginia Medical Center than any other facility in the world.
 Our pituitary program sees 500 new patients and performs 200+ surgeries each year.
 Our neuroendocrine team has been pioneering new medical and surgical treatments for more than 20 years.
 Patients can be seen in clinic one day and scheduled for surgery the following day.
 A visit to our clinic includes consultations with endocrinology, neurosurgery and Gamma Knife physicians who will discuss the full range of treatment options in a single visit.

-Top neurosurgeons Edward H. Oldfield, M.D. and John A. Jane Jr., M.D. have pioneered techniques for removing pituitary tumors, including the development of transsphenoidal and endoscopic approaches to the pituitary region.
-They lead an interdisciplinary team of top neurosurgeons, endocrinologists, neuro-ophthalmologists, neuro-oncologists, nurses and therapists, including:
+UVA neurosurgeons have pioneered techniques for removing pituitary tumors, including the development of transsphenoidal and endoscopic approaches to the pituitary region.
+John A. Jane Jr., M.D. leads an interdisciplinary team of top neurosurgeons, endocrinologists, neuro-ophthalmologists, neuro-oncologists, nurses and therapists, including:

 - John C. Marshall, M.D., Ph.D.
 (Endocrinologist)